GefullteTaubenbrust2/VoluMol/README.md

 ### `loadMoldenFile(path)`
 Loads a Molden file.
 This envolves loading both XYZ and orbital data.
-Warning: If no file is found, the program tends to cause a segmentation fault.
+- `path` Relative path to the file including its name.

+### `loadWFXFile(path)`
+Loads a .wfx file.
+This envolves loading both XYZ and orbital data.
+This is slightly experimental.
 - `path` Relative path to the file including its name.